Tech-TTGames/Tickets-Plus/.github/ISSUE_TEMPLATE/enhancement.md

 `***[ Begin placeholder text! ]***`
  1. Change the title to fit your suggestion (Tool or Suggestion)
     - 1. Are you requesting a new tool?
 Then pick *tool!*
-    - 2. Or are you requesting an enchancement to an already there tool.
+    - 2. Or are you requesting an enchancement to an pre-existing tool.
 Then pick *suggestion!*

  3. Describe what you want changed or added